-There is no contradiction between 4.2 and 4.3.
-Although it is a bit confusing, Lorenz '96 was only tested with univariate adaptive localization, and the prediction was that the problem is not suited for this.
+Authors' response: There is no contradiction between 4.2 and 4.3.
+To be specific, Lorenz '96 was only tested with univariate adaptive localization; and the prediction was that the problem is not suited for testing univariate adaptive localization.
 This has been clarified in (the previous) 4.2.3 by adding the word 'univariate'.

-I would like to see more details on the L96 multivariate localization experi- ment setup (Figure 5).
+I would like to see more details on the L96 multivariate localization experiment setup (Figure 5).
 Were the groups fixed throughout the experiment?
 How were they chosen?
 Did the groups use the same mean and variance parameters at each assimilation cycle?
 If the groups were fixed, it would be interesting to see how the estimated localization radii vary for different groups throughout the experiment.

-This segues into the next point about the multivariate Lorenz '96.
-Whereby in the normal Lorenz '96 there is no sensible way to create groupings (other than each variable being in its own group), We essentially create artificial groups through the varying forcing.
+Authors' response: This relates to the next point about the multivariate Lorenz '96.
+In the standard Lorenz '96 there is no sensible way to create groupings since all variables have similar dynamics.
+In the proposed modified Lorenz system we use variable forcing, and essentially create artificial groups of variables driven by similar forcing terms.
 All this has been clarified in the text.